WELCOME TO THE WESTIE RESCUE MICHIGAN WEBSITE!

 Thanks again for exploring our website.
 We hope you come back and visit us often!

 BETH WIDDOWS: All of us at Westie Rescue MI Inc. are saddened by the loss of our founder and friend, Beth Widdows who passed away on September 16, 2023.
-Learn more about Beth and how Westie Rescue Michigan was started here.
+Her family has requested that any memorial donations be made to:

 WESTIE RESCUE MICHIGAN INC. MISSION STATEMENT